 More Tiramisu Recipes To Enjoy

-Moist vanilla cupcakes drizzled with an espresso Kahlua mixture, filled with tiramisu filling and topped with a light Kahlua mascarpone buttercream.
+These Tiramisu Cupcakes are amazing!
+They’re like little individual tiramisu cakes!
+Each one is drizzled with an espresso Kahlua mixture, filled with tiramisu filling and topped with a light Kahlua mascarpone buttercream.

 - 6 tbsp salted butter, room temp (I use Challenge Butter)